T-Costello/takehome/README.md

 Challenge: A directory contains multiple files and directories of non-uniform file and directory names.
 Create a program that traverses a base directory and creates an index file that can be used to quickly lookup files by name, size, and content type.

 # Usage
 This is a console application.
 Open DirParser.sln and compile in visual studio code or community.
+This is .NET 5.

 The Program outputs instructions.
 If you don't specify a directory, it expects "test_data" to be in the same directory it is executing in.
 You can also specify any custom path.